My Cookie Journey

 I prefer this wooden handle zester by Microplane since I can lay it across the top of a bowl.
 It has a long handle, and the zester holes are great for oranges and lemons.

 The juicer is a rather cheap one I got at the grocery store.
-So check the aisle with baking tools at your grocery store, Walmart, or Target.
+So check the aisle with the baking tools at your grocery store or Walmart.

 How I cut my figs is first to check and see if there is a stem and cut it off.
 Now I slice it into 4 or 5 sections and then cut them in half.
 This will give a nice size piece for the cookies.